RedHatInsights/insights-results-aggregator/docs/local_setup_bare_metal.md

 postgres=# \q
 ```

-Check if migration have not happed (yet):
+Check if migration have not happened (yet):

 ```
 $ ./insights-results-aggregator migration